Professional sports leagues in the United States: Minor leagues

-Basketball

-The NBA G League, formerly the NBA Development League (D-League), is the National Basketball Association's official minor league basketball organization.
-The D-League started with eight teams in the fall of 2001.
-In March 2005, NBA commissioner David Stern announced a plan to expand the D-League to 15 teams and develop it into a true minor league farm system, with each D-League team affiliated with one or more NBA teams.
-At the conclusion of the 2013–14 NBA season, 33% of NBA players had spent time in the D-League, up from 23% in 2011.
-The last completed season of 2018–19 featured 27 teams; the 2019–20 season, which was started but not completed due to COVID-19, featured 28.
-With COVID-19 still impacting the league in 2020–21, 11 of the intended 29 teams chose to sit out that season.
-The league initially planned to add a Mexican team in 2020–21, but that team's G League debut was delayed to 2021–22.
-All G League teams are either owned by an NBA franchise or affiliated with a single NBA team; the last "independent" team, the Fort Wayne Mad Ants, was acquired by the Indiana Pacers in September 2015.
-The G League also features a developmental team, NBA G League Ignite, that plays exhibitions against G League franchises during the season; the NBA created this team as an alternative to college basketball for elite high school prospects.

 American football

 In contrast with the other major sports, the National Football League does not maintain an official minor league system.
 The only league to have served as a minor league to the entire NFL was NFL Europe; teams in NFL Europe were not affiliated with an individual NFL squad, but instead received prospects from all of the NFL's teams, who played in Europe during the offseason, then returned stateside in time for training camp.
 Individual NFL teams over the course of their history signed affiliation deals with the American Association in the 1930s, the Association of Professional Football Leagues in the 1940s, and the Atlantic Coast Football League in the 1960s.
 In addition to these leagues, NFL owners also operated franchises in the Arena Football League in the 2000s (decade); this arrangement differed in that the AFL teams were not directly used for player development.
 Arena football had its own minor league, arenafootball2, for most of the same decade.